Verticordia chrysostachys

-Verticordia chrysostachys is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia chrysostachys is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is an open-branched shrub with egg-shaped to almost circular leaves, and spike-like groups of cream-coloured or deep yellow flowers.

 Description

 Verticordia chrysostachys is an open-branched shrub with a single stem at the base and which grows to a height of 0.7-2.0 m and a spread of 0.3-1.5 m.
 The leaves are egg-shaped to almost circular, 2.5-5.0 mm long and slightly glaucous.

 The flowers are scented, arranged in spike-like groups in leaf axils near the ends of the branches and are deep yellow to cream-coloured.
 The flowers are held on stalks 2-4 mm long.
 The floral cup is top-shaped, about 3.0 mm long, with 5 ribs and glabrous.
 The sepals are deep yellow or cream, 4.0-6.5 mm long, with 7 to 12 densely feathery lobes.
 The petals are a similar colour to the sepals but often also with red spots, egg-shaped, 5.0-7.0 mm long with a fringe and ear-like appendages.
 The style is 5-7 mm long, bent, with hairs mostly on one side.
 Flowering time is from November to January.